anderspkd/secure-computation-library/README.md

 # Using SCL

 To use SCL, link `libscl.so` when building your program and include the `include/` directory to your builds includes.
-The "examples" directory has some simple examples that use scl, as well as a CMake file that can be used as inspiration.
+The test folder is a good place to see examples of how the different functionality works.

 # Documentation